 - personal care service.

 During a fixed term rooming accommodation agreement, the provider cannot increase your rent unless your agreement allows for a rent increase and states how much the increase will be, or how the increase will be worked out.
-However when your fixed term agreement ends your provider can offer you a new agreement with a rent increase.
+However when your fixed term agreement ends your provider can offer you a new agreement with a rent increase only if it has been at least 12 months since the last rent increase for the agreement.

 If you’re in a periodic agreement, the provider must give you four weeks’ written notice of a rent increase.
 This notice should state the amount of the rent increase and when you need to start paying the increase.
 You are not required to pay a rent increase unless your provider has given you a written notice of the increase as required in the Act.